-EU says too early to impose meat labellingFebruary 12th, 2013 in Other /
+EU says too early to impose meat labellingFebruary 12, 2013 in Medicine & Health / Other

 The European Commission said Tuesday it is too early to require labelling on meat used in processed foods despite growing uproar over horse meat being passed off as beef in frozen hamburgers and lasagne.

 "It is premature to think about compulsory labelling of processed foods when it comes to the meat used," said Frederic Vincent, spokesman for the EU Health and Consumer Affairs Commissioner Tonio Borg.